MA 226: Ordinary Differential Equations

 All of this means that this will be a very different type of mathematics course.
 In this course you will rarely be asked to generate specific formulas for solutions of differential equations.
 Rather, you will be asked to understand the algorithms that lead to numerical solutions, to interpret the resulting pictures produced by the computer, and to relate these images back to the original application.

 You will also be required to perform lengthy labs and submit written lab reports.
 Your homework problems and questions on exams will often involve essays rather than simple routine computations.
 And you will often have to use technology to come up with answers to questions that are posed.
+Most of the labs will use the software that comes with the text.
+Be sure you have this software on your computer.
 Most students in the past have found this kind of course quite challenging, but lots of fun.
 If you are used to the old style of mathematics courses, be prepared for something quite different and perhaps much more relevant to whatever your use for differential equations is.

 Grading Policy: